ArduPilot/ardupilot_wiki/plane/source/docs/qacro-mode.rst

 =========+

 QACRO (for acrobatic) is a quadplane mode for advanced users that provides rate based stabilization like :ref:`Copter ACRO <copter:acro-mode>`.
-QACRO mode is best suited for aerobatic flight of a copter tailsitter.
+QACRO mode is best suited for aerobatic flight of a copter tailsitter, but is also available for other quadplane types.

-It is recommended to set parameter Q_TAILSIT_INPUT to FixedWing (1) for this mode.
-This selects plane style controls with the aileron stick controlling body frame roll rate and the rudder stick controlling body frame yaw rate.

-Also, set Q_M_HOVER_LEARN to 2 (learn and save) to allow the throttle midpoint to set automatically.
+Also, set Q_M_HOVER_LEARN to 2 (learn and save) to allow the throttle midpoint to adjust automatically when hovering.

 Training mode is not implemented and this mode will behave similarly to a fixed wing plane in MANUAL mode, with no limitations on earth frame roll, pitch and yaw.